webplatform/docs-wpd/Projects/SXSW_2012_Talk_proposal/index.md

 == SXSWi talk proposal==

-'''Janet's comment: For SXSWedu, the goal would be to promote awareness and participation among educators, by emphasizing how the site can help them to teach and to create reusable teaching materials.'''
+'''Janet's comment: For SXSWi, that audience likes to feel like part of the elite (and to be fair, I guess they are); in addition to talking about how the site can help them do their jobs, we can give them a "backstage tour" of the technical and organizational challenges we've addressed in creating the site.'''

 ===Title===